xulihang/BasicCAT-website/imagetrans/index.md

 ## Release Notes

+### v1.6.0 (2022/02/06)

+* Add panel detection for comics.
+It can be used for sorting text areas and reading on a mobile device by panels [#issue147](https://github.com/xulihang/ImageTrans-docs/issues/147)
+* Other performance improvements and bug fixes

 ### v1.5.5 (2022/01/31)

 * Balloon detection supports comics which has a high height/width ratio (e.g. webtoon) [#issue138](https://github.com/xulihang/ImageTrans-docs/issues/138)